sc-ventures/cloudbreak-documentation/docs/os-launch.md

     <pre><small>glance image-create --name "$CB_LATEST_IMAGE_NAME" --file "$CB_LATEST_IMAGE" --disk-format qcow2 --container-format bare --progress</small></pre>

 After performing the import, you should be able to see the Cloudbreak image among your OpenStack images.

-##### Import HDF Base Image

-These steps are no longer required, because if these images are not imported manually, Cloudbreak will import them once you attempt to create an HDF cluster.
-If you would like to import HDF base images manually (instead of having them imported), you can do this by using the following steps.

-[Comment]: <> (TO-DO)

 ### Launch the VM